kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/DEVEL/2012-01-01-managing-data.md

 ### Kiji cell schema

-Within a table, Kiji cells are encoded according to their declared schema.
+Within a table, Kiji cells are stored using binary-encoded Avro.
+In addition to the encoded payload, the writer schema must also be stored in the cell.
+It would be inefficient to store the entire Avro representation of the schema in each cell, so Kiji offers three alternatives using the `storage` field:

+*  `HASH` - Store the 128-bit MD5 hash of the writer schema in each encoded cell.
+The full schema is stored in the KijiSchemaTable keyed by the hash.
+*  `UID` - Generate and store a unique identifier for each writer schema.
+This numerical identifier is stored with a compact variable-length encoding.
+The full schema is stored in the KijiSchemaTable keyed by the identifier.
+*  `FINAL` - Don't store the writer schema in each cell.
+Instead, the writer schema is assumed to be the same as what is declared in the table layout.
+This also means that you may never change the schema for the column.

-There are three types of Kiji cell schemas, specified using the `type` field:
+There are three ways to declare the reader schema of Kiji cells, specified using the `type` field:

 *  `INLINE` - field `value` contains the JSON representation of an Avro schema.
    In the earlier example, all three columns contain a single Avro `"string"` field, but a column could also contain an array, record or other complex Avro data type.
 *  `CLASS` - field `value` contains the fully-qualified name of a Java class mapped by an Avro data type, like an implementation of `SpecificRecord`.
 The user must ensure that the class is available on the classpath of any Kiji